 The sacking of Saguntum had serious repercussions for the Barca regime.
 Rome, angered by this apparent breaking of a long-standing treaty, sent Quintus Fabius to Carthage to demand that Hannibal Barca be handed over to them for execution.
 The senate of ruling Carthaginian nobles refused the demand and so Rome declared war on Carthage.

 Hannibal departed from his capital late in the spring of 218 BC and marched on the untamed tribes of the Pyrenees in northern Iberia.
 Polybius writes that Hannibal overcame a number of settlements through ferocious attacks, overrunning them in short order.
-Four tribes, in particular, are cited; Illurgetes, Burgusii, Andosinni, and Aeronosii.
-Polybius mentions that Hannibal was in contact with the Celtic tribes of the Alps and the valley of Padus in order to gain their assistance against Rome.
+Four tribes, in particular, are cited; Illergetes, Burgusii, Andosinni, and Aeronosii.
+Polybius mentions that Hannibal was in contact with the Celtic tribes of the Alps and the Po valley in order to gain their assistance against Rome.
 Marching fifty thousand infantry and nine thousand cavalry to the river Rhone, Hannibal was following an invasion plan drawn up by Hasdrubal the Fair before his assassination in 221 BC.

 At the river Rhone, Hannibal’s army was confronted by massed ranks of the Volcae tribesmen opposed to Carthage.
 Hannibal dispatched Hanno, the son of Bomilcar with a force of Spanish infantry to cross the Rhone upriver in order to launch a surprise attack on the tribesmen from the rear.